Just look at this slow cooker chicken tikka masala! Low and slow or high (hi) and bye.

 Fall and busy life quickly reminded me about my abandoned during summer months friend – slow cooker.
 There is nothing, absolutely nothing, better in the world than coming home from an ice rink to a warm cooked dinner waiting for you on a counter!!!

-If you work you must own a slow cooker!
-It cooks your breakfast while you sleep and makes your dinner while you are at work.
+If you work you must own a slow cooker.
+It can prepare Slow Cooker Thai Chicken Thighs and Crockpot Buffalo Chicken Chili.
 OK, it sounds better than a husband because mine can’t do any of that.
 Let’s be honest – husband is another child.
 He can’t cook, has barely any memory and is dying when sick.

 I own 3 slow cookers and ironically I also have 3 men/babies.